redstreet/fava_investor/README.md

 Or to install the bleeding edge version from git:
 `pip3 install git+https://github.com/redstreet/fava_investor`

+See #55 for MacOS installation:
+`pip3 install beancount fava fava-investor` on a fresh Big Sur installation` is reported to work

 ### Running fava_investor
 Add this to your beancount source, and start up fava as usual:
 ```